mmuller88/mmblog/content/chatsindex-eng/index.md

 ## Conclusion

 I think the combination of SEO and Discord servers is an exciting idea.
 For now I want to test the idea and see if there is any demand for it.
 If you are interested, feel free to contact me.

+Using the [T3 Stack](https://martinmueller.dev/t3-stack) was super fun and it took me just like a weekend to sketch out this little prototype.
+If you need help with your idea or project reach out to me as well!

 Thanks to the [DeepL translater (free version)](https://DeepL.com/Translator) for helping with translating to english and saving me tons of time :).